eggdropsoap/questworlds-fvtt/README.md

 As an unexpected side effect, this simplicity also makes QuestWorlds-FVTT somewhat useful for playing earlier editions of HQ and HW that use slightly different logic, modifier scales, and contest rules.
 Some easy optional support for older games is provided.

 Opportunities for automation remain.
-Things I would like to see later include in no particular order:
+Things I would like to see later include, in no particular order:

 - guided character creation
 - automation of advancements